mstksg/inCode/copy/entries/monad-plus-3.md

 Our Approach
 ------------

-So, armed with what we leared in part 2, let's formulate a general plan for finding all solutions in `n` moves.
-In the List monad, we like to to think of things as "journeys" --- subject your value to a long and arduous journey, specifying at every step of the way what choices it has to continue.
+So, armed with what we learned in part 2, let's formulate a general plan for finding all solutions in `n` moves.
+In the List monad, we like to to think of things as "journeys" or stories --- subject your value to a long and arduous journey, specifying at every step of the way what choices it has to continue.
 Then specify where journeys fail and end.
-At the end of it all, all trails that have completed the journey are the solution.
+At the end of it all, the result is a list of the finishing values of all trails that have completed the journey.

 With the List monad, we say "Here is the description of *a* (single) journey.
 What journeys following this description succeed?"